robertodawid/guidelines/_posts/2021-10-21-publishing-dataset-zenodo.md

 tags: zenodo
 ---

 In this guideline, we describe why and how to publish a dataset on Zenodo.
-Before publishing your dataset, you may wish to read our guidelines on [organising] your dataset.
+Before publishing your dataset, you may wish to read our guidelines on [organising] and [licensing] your dataset.

 ## What is Zenodo?